 He designed the original parts of Fremantle Prison - notably the gatehouse - and the Asylum.
 The Knowle, now part of Fremantle Hospital, was designed by him and built as his family home.
 Henderson St is named after him.

-This Romantic painting of Perth was done about 1861 by Henderson, who was clearly an accomplished part-time painter.
+This Romantic painting of Perth (Mt Eliza on the left, Point Belches on the right) was done about 1861 by Henderson, who was clearly an accomplished part-time painter.
 The photo of the painting, as exhibited in the 'Out of the West' show at the National Gallery in March 2012, was published in The Australian newspaper.

 After his return to England, he was Home Office Surveyor-General of Prisons from 1863 to 1869, and Commissioner of Police of the Metropolis, head of the London Metropolitan Police, from 1869 to 1886.